-The research was initiated by Jeanne Sanya and conducted collaboratively with Christiaan Triebert.
+The research was initiated by Kathrin Yaromich and conducted collaboratively with Christiaan Triebert.

 The Russian Ministry of Defence accused the American-led Coalition of bombing a block of civilian buildings in Raqqa, Syria.
 But a year earlier, the Russians said it was them who targeted leader of the Islamic State in those exact same buildings.
 What’s going on here?

 In April 2018, the Russian Ministry of Defence (MoD) accused the Combined Joint Task Force, better known as the United States (U.S.) led Coalition, of bombing civilian buildings in the Syrian city of Raqqa.
 The claim was disseminated through their official Twitter and Facebook profiles on 7 April 2018 — the day of the chemical attack in Douma — together with several aerial images reportedly showing the ”catastrophic destructions” of several apartment blocks “caused by bombing of the international coalition”.However, less than a year earlier on 16 June 2017, the Russian MoD tweeted a couple of satellite images from the exact same location.
 That time, however, with the claim that it was the Russian Air Force (RuAF) who bombed the buildings where leaders of the so-called Islamic State (IS) had gathered for a top-level meeting.
 The Russian airstrike, the MoD claimed, killed several top commanders of the group.
 One of those IS-leaders may even have been Abu Bakr al-Baghdadi, the Russian MoD claimed in a statement that same day: